preesm/preesm.github.io/_docs/02-buildpreesm.md

 4. Make sure the workflow(s) terminates properly, then copy the project:
 [![](/assets/docs/02-buildingpreesm/tests-add-copyproject.png)](/assets/docs/02-buildingpreesm/tests-add-copyproject.png)
 5. Paste the project in the **resources** folder of the **org.preesm.tests.integration** plug-in.
-6. Add a Unit test in **org.preesm.tests.integration** that calls `WorkflowRunner.runWorkFlow` with proper project name, workflow and scenario, and use `Assert.assertTrue` on the result (or false of you want to make sure the workflow fails).
+6. Add a Unit test in the Eclipse plugin **org.preesm.tests.integration** that calls `WorkflowRunner.runWorkFlow` with proper project name, workflow and scenario, and use `Assert.assertTrue` on the result (or false of you want to make sure the workflow fails).
 Check other existing tests, for instance `TutorialsTest`, to get an idea of how to write bulk tests.

 #### Adding UI Tests with RCPTT